-- (b2) Waivers concerning central office staff.
+(b2) Waivers concerning central office staff.
 A local board of education may request waivers of State laws, regulations, or policies which are included in the building plans described in subsection (b1) of this section, and it may also request waivers which affect the organization, duties, and assignment of central office staff only.
 Provided, none of the duties to be performed pursuant to G.S.
 115C-436 may be waived.
-A request for a waiver shall (i) identify the State laws, regulations, or policies that inhibit the local unit's ability to reach its local accountability goals, (ii) set out with specificity the circumstances under which the waiver may be used, and (iii) explain how a waiver of those laws, regulations, or policies will permit the local unit to reach its local goals. - (c) Repealed by Session Laws 1995, c.
+A request for a waiver shall (i) identify the State laws, regulations, or policies that inhibit the local unit's ability to reach its local accountability goals, (ii) set out with specificity the circumstances under which the waiver may be used, and (iii) explain how a waiver of those laws, regulations, or policies will permit the local unit to reach its local goals.

+Repealed by Session Laws 1995, c.
 272, s.
+3.

-3. - (d) Repealed by Session Laws 1991 (Regular Session, 1992), c.
+(d) Repealed by Session Laws 1991 (Regular Session, 1992), c.
 900, s.
-75.1(b). "\$ 115C-105.23.
-Differentiated pay. - (a) Local school administrative units may include, but are not required to include as a part of their local school improvement plans, a systemwide differentiated pay plan for all of the staff assigned to school buildings and all classes of staff assigned to the central office that the local boards determine are participants in the development or implementation of the local school improvement plans.
+75.1(b). "§ 115C-105.23.
+Differentiated pay.

+as a part of their local school improvement plans, a systemwide differentiated pay plan for all of the staff assigned to school buildings and all classes of staff assigned to the central office that the local boards determine are participants in the development or implementation of the local school improvement plans.
 Units electing to include differentiated pay plans in their school improvement plans shall base their differentiated pay plans on: